Adam Larsen Kwarasey: International career

 In November 2007, Kwarasey declared that he would play international football for Ghana.
 However, he played a friendly match for Norway under-21 in 2008.
 In October 2010, Kwarasey received his Ghanaian passport and became eligible to play for Ghana.
 On 30 July 2011, Kwarasey was called up to the Ghana national team for a match against Nigeria.
 That match was postponed due to security reasons, although Kwarasey confirmed his intention to become Ghana's first-choice goalkeeper.
-He made his international debut for Ghana on 2 September 2011 in an 2012 Africa Cup of Nations qualifier against Swaziland, before playing in a friendly match against Brazil at Craven Cottage in London three days later.
+He made his international debut for Ghana on 2 September 2011 in a 2012 Africa Cup of Nations qualifier against Swaziland, before playing in a friendly match against Brazil at Craven Cottage in London three days later.
 Kwarasey was named to Ghana's 23-man squad for the 2012 Africa Cup of Nations.
 He was the team's first choice goalkeeper throughout the tournament, as the Black Stars finished in fourth place.

 Kwarasey made two appearances for the Black Stars during their successful 2014 FIFA World Cup qualifying campaign, serving as understudy to Fatau Dauda.
 On 2 June 2014, Kwarasey was named in Ghana's squad for the 2014 FIFA World Cup.
 He started in goal for the Black Stars in the team's opening match, a 2–1 defeat against the United States in Natal.
 After his team defeat, he planned to quit playing with Black Stars.
 In August 2014, he was dropped from the national team.